| | ForewordThis pamphlet is designed to help

 sure that the house is structurally sound.
 Here, too, the advice

 of someone who understands housing construction can be helpful.
+As you look over the house, your

 primary job is to make sure that the house meets the needs of your